 The nature of proportion!

 The golden mean is a proportion found in nature, in the human body and in architecture of key buildings throughout the ages.
 The golden proportion is most commonly known as 1:1.618.
 Ancients discovered it as the most visually pleasing of all proportions.
+In fact, its emergence in Swiss Design is thought to have originated in Africa.
 The golden ratio, named so because its dimensions are thought to represent great beauty, is very simple to construct.
 Find a compass, ruler, protractor and a pencil.
 Next, draw a square and divide it in half with a vertical line.
 Place the pointed end of your compass at the point where the center line meets the base of the square and put the pencil end of your compass at the upper right, or left, hand corner.
 Draw an arc downward to a line that extends past the base line of your square.
 The point of this intersection will show you the outside edge of your golden rectangle.
+Explore the Golden Mean.

 Go for the Gold!